Seligor's Castle, fun for all the children of the world. Pooh Corner

 Are you taking him out somewhere?

-Cc: Do you know who loves?
-It's you know.
+Cc: Do you know who loves C carrots?
+It's Rabbit you know.

 But did you know he likes lettuce and playing in snow.